HewlettPackard/Docker-SimpliVity/ops/README.md

 The playbook [config\_networking.yml][config_networking] will configure the network settings in all the Virtual Machines.

 ## Distribute public keys
-The playbook [distribute\_keys.yml][distribute_keys] distributes public keys between all nodes, to allow each node to password-less login to every other node.
+The playbook [distribute\_keys.yml][distribute_keys] distributes public keys between all nodes, to allow each node to password-less log in to every other node.
 As this is not essential and can be regarded as a security risk (a worker node probably should not be able to log in to a UCP node, for instance), this playbook is commented out in site.yml by default and must be explicitly uncommented to enable this functionality.

 ## Register the VMs with Red Hat
 The playbook [config\_subscription.yml][config_subscription] registers and subscribes all virtual machines to the Red Hat Customer Portal.
 This is only needed if you pull packages from Red Hat.
 This playbook is commented out by default but you should uncomment it to make sure each VM registers with the Red Hat portal.
 It is commented out so that you can test the deployment first without having to unregister all the VMs from the Red Hat Customer Portal between each test.
-If you are using an internal repository, as described in the paragraph "Create a VM template", you can keep this playbook commented out.
+If you are using an internal repository, as described in the section "Create a VM template", you can keep this playbook commented out.

 ## Install HAProxy
 The playbook [install\_haproxy.yml][install_haproxy] installs and configures the HAProxy package in the load balancer nodes.
 HAProxy is the chosen tool to implement load balancing between UCP nodes, DTR nodes and worker nodes.